pvlib/solarfactors/README.rst

 Installation
 ------------

-pvfactors is currently compatible and tested with Python 3.11 and Shapely 2.0.6, and is available in `PyPI <https://pypi.org/project/solarfactors/>`_.
+solarfactors is currently compatible and tested with Python 3.11 and Shapely 2.0.6, and is available in `PyPI <https://pypi.org/project/solarfactors/>`_.
 The easiest way to install solarfactors is to use pip_ as follows:

 .. code:: sh